66th Street–Lincoln Center station: 1980s to present

 In April 1988, the New York City Transit Authority (NYCTA) unveiled plans to speed up service on the Broadway–Seventh Avenue Line through the implementation of a skip-stop service: the 9 train.
 When skip-stop service started in 1989, it was only implemented north of 137th Street–City College on weekdays, and 66th Street was served by both the 1 and the 9.
 Skip-stop service ended on May 27, 2005, as a result of a decrease in the number of riders who benefited.

 In 1996, the MTA announced that it would renovate the 66th Street station over the next three years starting that September.
 The station was rebuilt to designs by Lee Harris Pomeroy.
 As part of the $16 million project, the station would get new floor and wall tiles, new lighting, a new staircase, and would have two elevators installed to make the station compliant with the Americans with Disabilities Act of 1990.
 In addition, communication and power systems were upgraded, and control areas were redesigned.
-The station's original terra cotta mosaics were restored as part of the project.
+The station's original terra cotta mosaics were restored as part of the project, and new "LC" mosaics were installed in a similar design to the originals.
 As part of the Arts for Transit program, mosaics by Nancy Spero were installed on the platforms.
 At the time of the renovation, the station had seen a 12 percent increase in ridership over the past few years because of the presence of new apartment buildings and popular businesses nearby.

+The 66th Street station received esthetic improvements in early 2024 as part of the MTA's Re-New-Vation program.
+The elevators were then replaced, reopening in June 2025.

 Station layout

 Like other local stations, 66th Street has four tracks and two side platforms.
-The two express tracks are used by the 2 train during daytime hours and the 3 train at all times.
-The platforms were originally 200 ft long, as at other local stations on the original IRT, but as a result of the 1958–1959 platform extension, became 520 ft long.
+The station is served by the 1 at all times and by the 2 during late nights; the center express tracks are used by the 2 train during daytime hours and the 3 train at all times.
+The station is between 72nd Street to the north and 59th Street–Columbus Circle to the south.
+The platforms were originally 200 ft long, like at other local stations on the original IRT, but as a result of the 1958–1959 platform extension, became 520 ft long.
 The 66th Street station is fully wheelchair-accessible, with elevators connecting the street and platforms.
 There is also a crossunder between the uptown and downtown side platforms at the extreme south end of the station, which is not wheelchair-accessible.